TowhidAust/bike-hub-backend/README.md

-# goldenmedia-backend
+# bikehub-backend

-This is backend Repository for golden media project.
+This is backend Repository for bikehub backend project. yarn yarn start